JoshDoody/fsn/_posts/2016-04-01-salary-negotiation-email-sample.md

 ---
 layout: posts
-title: Salary negotiation email samples and a counter offer letter template
+title: How to write a salary negotiation email (with sample and 5 templates)
-headline: How to use a salary negotiation email to negotiate your starting salary (including email templates)
+headline: How to write a salary negotiation email (with sample and 5 templates)
-subhead: Salary negotiation email templates to deliver your counter offer when negotiating your starting salary
+subhead: Everything you need to write the perfect salary negotiation email to make your counter offer
-description: A professional salary negotiator shows you how to counter offer with a salary negotiation email template once you have a job offer.
+description: A professional salary negotiator walks through every piece of a real-world salary negotiation email sample to show you how to negotiate the best compensation possible.
 categories:
   - negotiate
 tags: